antonioortegajr/marvel-get-calls/README.md

 marvel-get-calls
 ================

-A collection of simple GET calls for the Marvel API in varying languages
+A collection of simple GET calls for the Marvel API in varying languages.
+I started this because I often find no examples or a whole library to call.
+Nothing inbetween.
+SO here are example calls.

 These will all be GETs using cURL